leepl37/leepl37.github.io/src/rust_book/15_smart_pointers.md

 * 1. leaf starts out without a prarent, that's why its empty Weak<Node> reference instance.

-* try to get a reference to the parent of leaf by using the upgrade method, we get a None value.
+* 2. try to get a reference to the parent of leaf by using the upgrade method, we get a None value.

-* Weak reference is from Rc::downgrade(&T).
+* 4. Weak reference is from Rc::downgrade(&T).

-* when we call parent node (Weak<T> type), using leaf.parent.borrow().upgrade() method.
+* 5. when we call parent node (Weak<T> type), using leaf.parent.borrow().upgrade() method.

-	* then we can avoid reference cycle.
+* we can avoid reference cycle. weak reference can be dropped and never drop any relation reference becuase its weak!

 ### Visualizing Changes to string_count and weak_count